bennapp/story-builder/README.md

 pages = '6'
 story_prompt = "a quick brown fox named Speedy that hops over a lazy boy named Ben.
-They become friends and the fox teaches the boy to be quick." art_style = 'vintage illustration' create_story(run_name, story_prompt, pages, art_style)
+They become friends and the fox teaches the boy to be quick." art_style = 'vintage illustration' api = 'openai' # or it can be 'stability' (this is for the images only) create_story(run_name, story_prompt, pages, art_style)
 ```